 Most only remember Dikembe Mutombo as a shot-blocking genius.
 But, during the first half of his rookie season in 1991, Deke looked like he was going to be the next Patrick Ewing and not Mark Eaton.
-The rookie All-Star had a 27 & 17 performance in his second NBA game and had eight 20 & 10 games in the first month of his career.
-He even exploded for a 39 point, 21 rebound performance during his rookie campaign, which put him on the radar of veteran superstars who wanted to challenge and/or embarrass him.
+The rookie All-Star had a 27 and 17 performance in his second NBA game and eight 20 and 10 games in the first month of his career.
+He even exploded for a 39-point, 21-rebound performance during his rookie campaign, which put him on the radar of veteran superstars who wanted to challenge and/or embarrass him.
 And no veteran superstar enjoyed messing with popular rookies more than Michael Jordan.

 During MJ’s first game against Deke and the Nuggets — during Mutombo’s red-hot first month — Jordan dropped 37 points with his final point coming off an eyes-closed free throw dedicated to the rookie.

 The rookie didn’t do too bad either in the loss: 22 points (team high), 9 rebounds, 2 blocks, 2 steals and escaped getting dunked on by the man who loves dunking on big men Hoyas.